 Among the many witchy tools a witch needs in her craft, the athame is perhaps one of the most important after the candles which, in my opinion, are fundamental.
 It is a simple but very important ritual dagger.

 Many practitioners even get one even before a wand or a cauldron.
 It has an important function in rituals and spells, but despite everything, it is not strictly essential.
-It is a symbol of fire, although in some traditions it is connected to the air.
+It symbolizes fire, although it is connected to the air in some traditions.
 But how can you find the right one for you?

 Contents